-Monroe County's Seneca Park Zoo is open year round for visitors of all ages.
-There are so many animals species to visit and say hello to including the only African Elephants, White Rhinos, Arctic Wolves and Bornean Orangeutans in New York State.
-The Seneca Park Zoo is accredited by the Association of Zoos & Aquariums and is home to 15 Species Survival Animals.
+Monroe County's Seneca Park Zoo is open year-round for visitors of all ages.
+There are hundreds of animal species to visit and say hello to including the only African Elephants, and White Rhino in New York State.
+The Seneca Park Zoo is accredited by the Association of Zoos & Aquariums and is home to 15 Species Survival Plan animals.

 The History of the Seneca Park Zoo

 Opened In 1893, Seneca Park is one of the Rochester area’s parks that were designed by the landscape architecture firm of Frederick Law Olmsted.
 The park opened in 1893 and animals were first displayed there a year later.
 The zoo originally featured different species of deer and some birds, and had an outdoor aviary next to the trout pond in the lower park.
 During part of the year, some of these animals were displayed in Durand Eastman Park.

 The First Major Addition

 1931 saw the first major addition to the zoo, when the main zoo building was completed.
 It featured a wide variety of exotic animals that hadn’t been displayed at the zoo before.
 One of the most famous residents of that building was Jimmy the Chimp, who, at the time of his death at age 55 on September 17, 1985, was the oldest chimpanzee in captivity.
 When first opened, this building was true to the menagerie style of most zoos of the time, featuring dozens of unrelated species in a fairly compact space.